galaxyproject/training-material/RAD-Seq/tutorials/genetic_map_rad.md

 ## Data upload

-The original data is available at [STACKS website](http://creskolab.uoregon.edu/stacks/tutorial/stacks_samples.tar.gz).
+The original data is available at [STACKS website](http://creskolab.uoregon.edu/stacks/tutorial/stacks_samples.tar.gz) and the subset used here is findable on [CeSGO hub](https://cesgo.genouest.org/resources/370/supportingdocs)

 > ### :pencil2: Hands-on: Data upload
 >